mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-10-howdataisprocessed.md

 title: Know how your data is used
 ---

+# The right to know how your data is used

 You have the right to obtain information on the purpose for which your personal data is collected and how it is processed.

 A company, authority or corporation processing your personal data is called a controller.
 Parties such as your employer, bank and operators that collect data from you on the internet are controllers with regard to your personal data.